IntroCSCI/colorvisionproject-ljaltman/README.md

 ### v0.2 Updates

-In this update, the program no longer mistakes inappropriate strings as hexadecimal digits.
+In this update, the program no longer mistakes inappropriate strings following a # symbol as hexadecimal digits.
 This program now has additional functionality including identifying unique colors and removing repeated strings.
 Aditionally, an **if else** statement was changed to an **else** statement to improve efficiency.

 ### v1.0 Updates